RemyPorter/WireworldComposer/README.md

 * Electron Heads: either `<` or `>`
 * Electron tails: `~`
 * Empty cells: ` `
 * Sinks: any ASCII character with an ordinal greater than 3, e.g. don't use weird control characters.
+NB: the same sink can appear multiple times in the diagram.
+They are effectively the same sink, and any OSC messages they trigger go to the same place.

+## OSC Output
+The `addr` property of the OSC output is the base address to which all OSC messages will be sent.
+The default address is `/wireworld`.
+This is the *base address*.
+Each sink will have its own address.
+As you add a sink to the ASCII art diagram, they will each have their own sub-address based on their character, e.g., the sink `c` will send data to `/wireworld/c`.

+The content of the message will be the `[x, y, count]`- the x/y coordinates of the sink and the number of electrons that were triggering the message.